key4hep/key4hep-doc/developing-key4hep-software/WritingAlgorithms.md

                )
 ```

+We pass a list of the algorithms in `TopAlg`. `PodioInput` will be the first one
+and `PodioOutput` will be the last one when used.
+In `EvtMax` we set what is the
+maximum number of event that we are processing.
+Use -1 not to limit it.
+That
+means if we are processing a file, then read all the events in the file.
+We pass
+extra services to `ExtSvc` and set an `OutputLevel` that could be `DEBUG`,
+`WARNING` or `INFO` most of the time.

 ## Initialize and finalize
 There are some occasions where we may want to run some code between the